How Elizabeth Warren’s Plan For Workers’ Rights Would Help Women

 What's in Warren's workers' rights plan?

-Warren's plan, among other things, would extend federal labor and worker safety protections to farm and domestic workers, who are not covered by laws such as the National Labor Relations Act.
-"Some of these exclusions date back to objections from Southern segregationist politicians in the 1930s, who did not want these workers (in many cases, disproportionately women and people of color both then and still today) to have basic worker protections," Warren's campaign said in their statement.
+Warren's plan, among other things, would extend federal labor and safety protections to farm and domestic workers, who are not covered by laws such as the National Labor Relations Act.
+"Some of these exclusions date back to objections from Southern segregationist politicians in the 1930s, who did not want these workers (in many cases, disproportionately women and people of color both then and still today) to have basic worker protections," Warren's campaign said in a statement.
 "These exclusions hurt millions of workers and have no justification."

 The plan also promises to address employee discrimination with new protections, including for women, people of color, and LGBTQ+ people.
-For example, Warren has promised to ban federal contractors from asking applicants for previous salary information, a practice that often locks women into lower wages.
-Warren also wants to pass federal anti-discrimination legislation that includes "traits historically associated with race," such as hair texture, citing the fact that people of color are disproportionately discriminated against based on hairstyles such as dreadlocks.
+For example, Warren said she wants to ban federal contractors from asking applicants for previous salary information, a practice that often locks women into lower wages.
+Warren also wants to pass federal legislation prohibiting discrimination based on "traits historically associated with race," such as hair texture, citing the fact that people of color are disproportionately discriminated against due to hairstyles such as dreadlocks.

 Advertisement